prakash1998/ManageDesk/README.md

 # ManageDesk
-ManageDesk is WebApplication which can be used for manage enterprise problems like payroll , customer relationship management and some other problems...... it is changed using eclipse  kjfkasjdk
+ManageDesk is WebApplication which can be used for manage enterprise problems like payroll , customer relationship management and some other problems...... it is changed using eclipse  kjbjbnbfkasjdk